Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Data Reduction and Analysis

 To verify that the galaxies in our sample are indeed those at the smallest $\dproj/\rvir$ in each unique system, we search the public archives for luminous (and likely massive) galaxies projected out to 300 kpc in the selected 31 FUSE AGN fields.
 These additional galaxies may potentially be the host galaxies that dominate the dark matter potential of their lower-mass neighbors at smaller \dproj.
 This effort has uncovered only one such case, where a low-mass dwarf ($\log \mstar/\msun \approx 7$) and a sub-$L^*$ galaxy ($\log \mstar/\msun \approx 10$) are found at $\dproj=80$ and 170 kpc, respectively.
 We attribute the absorption features to the sub-$L^*$ galaxy rather than the dwarf, based on the smallest $\dproj/\rvir$ criterion.
 In addition, we also find 56 isolated galaxies or galaxy groups without any members projected within 100 kpc.
 These galaxies help expand the absorption probe to the outskirts of the CGM.
 In total, our galaxy sample comprises 91 isolated galaxies or galaxy groups at $z<0.13$ and $\dproj \lesssim 300$ kpc from a FUSE AGN sightline.

 A summary of the galaxy and AGN pairs in our sample is presented in Table \ref{tab:sample}, which lists in columns (1) through (7) the galaxy ID, right ascension and declination coordinates, redshift, luminosity distance, the associated AGN sightline, and projected distance.
-The redshift and projected distance distribution of the sample is also presented in Figure \ref{fig:sample}.
 Note that for the galaxies at $z<0.03$ (corresponding to a maximum distance of $\sim 100$ Mpc), we estimate the distance using the cosmic-flow3 model\footnote{https://edd.ifa.hawaii.edu/CF3calculator/} \citep{Tully2016, CF3_edd}, where $H_0$ is scaled to $70~\kms~\rm Mpc^{-1}$.
 For $z > 0.03$ galaxies, we calculate the luminosity distance from redshift assuming the Hubble flow model.
 To maintain a focus on the kinematics of the absorption features, we only report the distance information for the sample galaxies here.
 Additional galaxy properties, including optical colors, $\mstar$, and star formation rate, have also been determined using available archival imaging data, including the Legacy Survey, Pan-STARRS, and Sloan Digital Sky Survey \citep[SDSS;][]{Legacy_survey, PS1, SDSS-IV}.
-Stellar masses of these galaxies range between $\log \mstar/\msun \approx 8$ and 11, which are presented in a separate paper (Schiller et al.\ in prep.).
+Stellar masses of these galaxies range between $\log \mstar/\msun \approx 8$ and 11, which will be presented in a separate paper (Schiller et al.\ in prep.).